 Traditional Hall Furniture Dimensions

 Each resident room is furnished with a bed, desk, bookshelf, dresser, towel racks, and closet for each resident.
 Rooms also come with bed-lofting parts, mini-refrigerator/freezer, trash and recycle bins, cable TV services, outlets, and cords, and internet ports.
-For room dimensions, Click here.
-Then navigate down to the "Hall Descriptions" to find the room dimensions.

 Each cube/wing contains a single-sex bathroom with showers, sinks, and toilets.
 Our team of Housekeepers clean the restrooms each weekday during posted hours.
 Each in hall, there is one Gender Inclusive Restroom that is open for anybody to use, regardless of their gender identity, expression, or lack thereof.

 Each residence hall comes equipped with a well-stocked laundry facility with multiple machines for washing and drying.
 The laundry room in this building is located in the basement.

 Located between each cube are lounges to provide areas for socializing or studying.
 Each lounge has tables, chairs, and couches to accommodate your needs.
 Located in the basement are multiple lounge spaces, with specified study and socialization rooms.

 There is a kitchen located in the basement of each hall with ovens/stoves, a microwave, large refrigerator, and sink.
 If you are interested in making a home-cooked meal, this is the place to go!
 Cooking utensils and supplies are available at the front desk.